 A moderator is often called upon to be in attendance at a student organization sponsored event, occurring on campus or off campus.
 For this reason, many organizations find it beneficial to have more than one moderator.
 Please recognize that moderators volunteer their time to advise student organizations, so be sure to thank your moderators for all they do.

 All officers of a Daemen College recognized student organization need to be currently enrolled Daemen College students in good academic standing.
 Additionally, the organization needs to maintain a minimum membership of six currently enrolled Daemen College students in good academic standing to be considered in "active" status.

 The official roster of officers and members needs to be posted to the organization’s daemen.edu/dclink page during the designated registration period each fall semester.
 These should also be updated by the officers in the organization whenever a change occurs.
 Organizations not completing these requirements will be considered in inactive status.
 Persistent inactive status will result in an organization being considered defunct, and removed as a recognized student organization.

-Neither Daemen College nor the Student Association of Daemen College is liable for debts incurred by any class, club, organization, special-events committee, or individual for anything which was not first authorized by the proper authority, such as the Vice President for Student Affairs and Dean of Students or the Director of Student Activities.
+Neither Daemen College nor the Student Association of Daemen College is liable for debts incurred by any class, club, organization, special-events committee, or individual for anything which was not first authorized by the proper authority, such as the Vice President for Student Affairs and Dean of Students or the Student Activities Office

 Club “Accounts” on Campus